HeapsIO/heaps-doc/Text.md

 If you add some 'padding' (not 'spacing') in the export options, you can decorate the outputted .png-file in your image-editing software with some colors/effects/gradients.
 You can bake this inside your bitmap.

 Want gradients?
 Its not simple to add them with image-editing software if cells are uneven.
 Use the "equalize the cell heights" in the export options.
 Then all chars have the same height and is a bit easier to add the gradients.
 Of course, the texture will be a bit bigger in that case, since there is a bit more whitespace.

-#### In need of a dummy font?

-You can start with a basic font provided here: <https://github.com/HeapsIO/heaps/tree/master/samples/res>